mati3457/Fitbit-upload-data/README.md

 # Fitbit-upload-data
-Uploads accelerometer and hearth rate data to server
+Uploads accelerometer and heart rate data to server